mozzarelli3/portfolio/README.md

+To Do:

+- Format jellybeans
+- Put everything into its own component
+- Make the jelly beans a filter

 Plan:

 - mini jellybean shaped tags for different languages/tools. show these on each propject. in the toolbox, be able to click on one so it filters through the projects and only shows the projects that use that language/tool.